Xenonesis/DocMagic/README.md

 ## 🤝 **Contributing to Open Source**

-**DocMagic is proudly open source!** We believe in the power of community-driven development and welcome contributions from developers, designers, and users worldwide.
+**docverse is proudly open source!** We believe in the power of community-driven development and welcome contributions from developers, designers, and users worldwide.
 Whether you're a seasoned developer or just starting your open source journey, there's a place for you in our community!

 ### 🌟 **Ways to Contribute**